 Beach in Myanmar

 Naples of the east as it is known, is situated on the Rakhine coast.
 Ngapali is one of the most beautiful beaches in Myanmar.
 The beach stretch over 3 km with blue sea, white sand and swaying palm trees.
 It is half an hour flight from Yangon.
 By car the journey takes, 14 hrs driving via Pyay.
-There is an 18-hole golf course and a variety of hotels from first class Bay View Hotel and Sandoway Beach Resort to standard Ngapali Beach and Silver Beach.
-For those who love the 5-S sea, sand, sun, swim and snorkelling.
+There is an 18-hole golf course and a variety of hotels from first-class Bay View Hotel and Sandoway Beach Resort to standard Ngapali Beach and Silver Beach.
+For those who love the 5-S sea, sand, sun, swim, and snorkeling.
 A visit to Ngapali is a must.

 Chaung Tha Beach